waves-enterprise/js-sdk/README.md

         * data
         * setScript
         * sponsorship
-    * signedBroadcast - method return signed TX, after that you can pass data to rawBroadcast method
+    * sign - method return signed TX, after that you can pass data to rawBroadcast method
     * rawBroadcast — POST-method to send any JSON to the `/transactions/broadcast` path
 * utils
     * time — get the current Node timestamp